mariosggg/InviseeAi/README.md

 ## InviseeAi App

-Using a healthcare data set stored in a PostgreSQL database, this InviseeAi app provides a series of data anonymization techniques, visualization, and machine learning simulations.
+By Utilizing a healthcare data set stored in a PostgreSQL database, this InviseeAi app provides a series of data anonymization techniques, visualization, and machine learning simulations.
 The application simulates Federated Learning and Secure Multiparty Computation and enables users to apply K-anonymity, I-diversity, T-closeness, and Differential Privacy to the data.

 ## Overview